tddg/ds5110-spring23/notebook_tutorial.md

 In the snapshot above, the blurred Spark URL under `.master()` should be the private IP address of your Spark Master node.

+> **NOTE:** You should call `spark.stop()` at the end of your implementation to stop the driver.
+Otherwise the `Spark-Submit` program will keep hanging there waiting to be stopped, and that will block all your subsequent queries made to the Spark workers.

 Hope this helps!